+We infrequently compete with Vivos Therapeutics, which attempts to treat OSA with intraoral devices that expand certain craniofacial and morphological conditions commonly associated with Sleep Disordered Breathing and mild to moderate OSA.
 We believe other emerging businesses are in the early stages of developing other intraoral appliance devices which incorporate novel technologies.